wallarm/product-documentation/docs/2.18/user-guides/blacklist.md

 * Instantly unblock any IP address or set the time to unblock
 * Add an IP address to the blacklist

-!!! warning "Enable IP address blacklisting on the WAF node"
+!!! warning "Enable IP address blacklisting on the filtering node"
-    For the blacklisting to take effect, please enable it on the WAF node.
+    For the blacklisting to take effect, please enable it on the filtering node.

-    * [Instructions for the regular WAF node][link-ip-blocking]
+    * [Instructions for the regular filtering node][link-ip-blocking]
-    * To enable IP address blacklisting on the [partner WAF node](../partner-waf-node/overview.md), please send a request to the [Wallarm technical support](mailto:support@wallarm.com).
+    * To enable IP address blacklisting on the [partner node](../partner-waf-node/overview.md), please send a request to the [Wallarm technical support](mailto:support@wallarm.com).

 ## Review the Active Blacklist